-And some even dare to climb the mountain and come to the monastery to attain wisdom and revelation, strategy and knowledge for the time.
-After a while they return to the plane.
+And some even dare to climb the mountain and come to the monastery to attain wisdom, revelation, strategy, and knowledge for the time.
+After a while, they return to the plane.

 At the sides of the plane are rolling foothills.
 Behind them, there are yet other planes with their monastery that look different.

 There is a large library with books of all ages, even ages yet to come.
 Those books are deeply connected.
-There is a topical order to the books, yet there are other ontologies symbolised through color coded ribbons connecting books sometimes far apart both in topic and time-space.
+There is a topical order to the books, yet other ontologies are symbolized through color-coded ribbons connecting books, sometimes far apart in topic and time-space.